Diffusers documentation

 pipeline.push_to_hub("custom-t2v-pipeline")

-After the pipeline is successfully pushed, you need a couple of changes:
+After the pipeline is successfully pushed, you need to make a few changes:

 1. Change the _class_name attribute in model_index.json to "pipeline_t2v_base_pixel" and "TextToVideoIFPipeline".